In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 A first conviction of unlawfully possessing or using nunchucks is a gross misdemeanor.
 The punishment is:

-A second or subsequent conviction is a category D felony in Nevada.
+A second or subsequent conviction is a category D felony.
 The punishment is:

-NRS 202.265 completely outlaws nunchucks from school property, including:
+No. NRS 202.265 completely outlaws nunchucks from school/child care property, including:

-It is irrelevant if no one is misusing the nunchucks or if no one gets hurt from them.
+It is irrelevant if no one is misusing the nunchucks or if no one gets hurt by them.
 Nevada law imposes a total prohibition on school grounds.

 Possessing nunchucks on school property is a gross misdemeanor.
 The penalty is:

-NRS 393.410 makes it illegal for someone with a “dangerous weapon” (which includes nunchucks) to do either of the following:
+NRS 393.410 makes it illegal to do either of the following with a “dangerous weapon” (which includes nunchucks):

 Violating this law is a gross misdemeanor.
 The penalty is: